 Totaling the Value of Your Real Property

-At the bottom of Schedule A, provide the total value of all of your real estate.
+At the bottom of Schedule A/B, provide the total value of all of your property.

 To learn about the other forms you must file, see Completing the Bankruptcy Forms.

 This article provides general information only.
 There are many legal issues involved and important decisions to be made when filing for bankruptcy.
 You must understand the entire bankruptcy process, learn about the applicable federal and state laws, and determine how those laws will affect your particular situation before you complete the bankruptcy forms.
 If you want to file bankruptcy without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy to ensure you make well informed decisions about your bankruptcy case.